Talk · TDWI München 2026

 Data Product Architecture: a data product with input ports, output ports, a discovery port, and inner building blocks like ownership, transformation code, tests, storage, policies, CI/CD, and observability

-What a Data Product Actually Is
+First, What Is a Data Product?

 What is a Standard?
 And why do we need them?

-The xkcd comics on standards: a public service announcement about date formats, deprecated counting habits, and 'how standards proliferate' ending with 15 competing standards
+The xkcd comics on standards: a public service announcement about date formats, deprecated counting habits, and how standards proliferate, ending with 15 competing standards

 Four dimensions of a standard: De Facto vs De Jure (usage), Initiative vs Vendor (owner), Many vs One (control), Open vs Paywall (cost)

 The standards worth betting on lean left on all four: used in the wild, community-owned, broadly governed, and open.
-Keep this scorecard in mind for everything that follows.

-The Data Landscape at data-landscape.com — an opinionated, interactive map of the open standards organized by what they describe: contracts, data products, schema, and semantics
+The Data Landscape at data-landscape.com, an opinionated, interactive map of the open standards organized by what they describe: contracts, data products, schema, and semantics

 A Map of the Open Standards